jdotrjs/phaser3-nineslice/README.md

 new Phaser.Game(phaserConfig)
 ```

-You probably won't need to care but, internally, `DefaultCfg` is just defined
+You likely won't need to mess with it but, internally, `DefaultCfg` is
-as `{ key: 'NineSlice', plugin: Plugin, start: true }` but any key can be used
+defined as `{ key: 'NineSlice', plugin: Plugin, start: true }` but any key
-if you need to change it.
+can be used if you need to change it.

 ### 2. Use the plugin to make 9-sliced objects!

 The easiest way to construct a new sliced object is to use the new
-`GameObjectFactory` method (`this.add.nineslice`) or the new `GameObjectCreator`
+`GameObjectFactory` method (`this.add.nineslice`) or new `GameObjectCreator`
 method (`this.make.nineslice`).

 ```javascript